 Commercial insurance helps protect your business from various risks.
-It’s important to remember that insurance costs vary according to the type of business.
+It's important to remember that insurance costs vary according to the type of business.
 Factors such as the size of your business, the industry that you operate your business in, and other circumstances can impact the cost of your coverage.
-Here is an overview of different factors that impact business insurance costs.

 The type of commercial insurance policy that you have may impact your insurance costs.
 General liability coverage is not as expensive as purchasing umbrella insurance.
 You also have the option to bundle your coverage through a Business Owner's Policy (BOP).
 A BOP allows you to cover any damage to your property, as well as protect you in liability disputes for one price.
 Purchasing a BOP is an efficient way to help you save money while still enjoying full coverage.